open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/troubleshooting/target-allocator.md

 ---
-title: Troubleshooting the Target Allocator cSpell:ignore: bleh targetallocator
+title: Target Allocator
+cSpell:ignore: bleh targetallocator
 ---

 If you’ve enabled
 [Target Allocator](/docs/kubernetes/operator/target-allocator/) service
 discovery on the [OpenTelemetry Operator](/docs/kubernetes/operator), and your metrics aren’t getting scraped, there are a few troubleshooting steps that you can take to help you understand what’s going on and restore normal operation.

 ## Troubleshooting steps

 ### Did you deploy all of your resources to Kubernetes?

 As a first step, make sure that you have deployed all relevant resources to your Kubernetes cluster.

 ### Do you know if metrics are actually being scraped?

 After you’ve deployed all of your resources to Kubernetes, make sure that the Target Allocator is scraping metrics from your [`ServiceMonitor`](https://prometheus-operator.dev/docs/operator/design/#servicemonitor)(s) or [`PodMonitor`](https://prometheus-operator.dev/docs/user-guides/getting-started/#using-podmonitors)(s).